instantOS/instantSHELL/README.md

 zsh configuration for instantOS

-A modern zinit based shell configuration with sensible defaults
+A modern antibody based shell configuration with sensible defaults

 ## Installation from source